mikeshultz/scatter-contracts/docs/protocol.md

     bid(fileHash, fileSize, bidValue)

-hoster1 signals intent, pins the file, performs the hash and signature and submits
+hoster1 signals intent and puts up their stake, pins the file, performs the hash and signature and submits

     stake(bidId) # with value
     pinned(bidId, uniqueSignature)

-hoster2 signals intent, pins the file, performs the hash and signature and submits
+hoster2 does the same

     stake(bidId) # with value
     pinned(bidId, uniqueSignature)